aregtech/areg-sdk/README.md

 ## More than embedded

 When we were designing AREG SDK, the guiding principle was to create a framework to develop embedded applications that intelligently interact at the edge of the network.
-To keep application design homogeneous, we defined _Local_ services for multithreading and the _Public_ services for inter-process communications.
+To keep application design homogeneous, we defined _Local_ services for multi-threading and the _Public_ services for inter-process communications.
 These services are neither processes, nor tasks managed by the operating system, they are software components with Service Interface(s), which methods are invoked remotely.
 This technique of remote object communication is well known as Object Remote Procedure Call (_ORPC_).

 ## Escape complexity of multiprocessing